You get shingles when the virus that may have given you chickenpox when you were young becomes active again. Doctors don’t know why this happens.

 Younger people are more likely to have these side effects, and they typically last 2 or 3 days.

-It’s also possible to have an allergic reaction to an ingredient in either vaccine.
+It’s also possible to have an allergic reaction to an ingredient in the vaccine.
 If you have problems breathing, feel your face or throat swelling, or feel weak or dizzy after the shot, call 911 and get medical help right away.

 Can I get a shingles vaccine if I’m younger than 50?